 Commodity money has intrinsic value, such as salt in the Mediterranean region, silk in China, or gold and silver throughout the world, because these commodities have a value that is independent of its value as money.
 Gold, for instance, is extensively used in jewelry, and silver has many industrial uses.

 Representative money is paper currency that can be exchanged for a fixed amount of a valuable commodity, usually gold or silver.
 Paper currency is convenient because it weighs little and much larger denominations can be printed that weigh no more than single units of currency.
-For instance, in 1715, Maryland, North Carolina and Virginia issued tobacco notes which could be converted to a certain amount of tobacco on demand, but were much easier to carry and to make large payments.
+For instance, in 1715, Maryland, North Carolina and Virginia issued tobacco notes which could be converted to a specified amount of tobacco on demand, but were much easier to carry and to make large payments.

 However, the problem with representative money is that its acceptance depended on the reputation of the issuer.
 This is why the people in early America accepted banknotes, because the bank stood ready to redeem their notes in specie, which were gold or silver coins.
 However, some banks issued more notes than they had specie; when the public found out, they would run to the bank with their banknotes to redeem them before the bank ran out.
 Such runs on the bank, as they were called, were a frequent occurrence in 18th and 19th century America, when many states did a poor job of monitoring the banks that they chartered.
 Eventually, starting in 1861, the federal government started issuing its own notes, that were backed by government bonds held at the United States Treasury.